DoSomething/eslint-config/README.md

 # eslint-config

-This is our shared [ESLint](http://eslint.org) config used for JavaScript projects at DoSomething.org.
+This is our shared [ESLint](http://eslint.org) config used for JavaScript projects at DoSomething.org based on [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).

 It can be used by installing this package & setting the `extends` property in your `.eslintrc`:

 ```json
 {